beangoben/spearmint_docker/vae_opt/README.md

-# Supercomputer BO optimizer
+# VAE BO optimizer

-These scripts are made to run spearmint as a bayesian optimizer on a local machine as a docker image.
-Job files are created and monitored and then results parsed out to create new jobs.
-Jobs are submitted to a supercomputer cluster using slurm.

-Use for  optimizing the hyperparameters for a variational autoencoder on MNIST data.
+These scripts are made to run spearmint as a bayesian optimizer on a local machine as a docker image, while optimizing the hyperparameters for a variational autoencoder on MNIST data, also on your local machine

 To use it, you will want to modify **bo_utils.py**.
 Following are the steps to run it.